This section contains links to a wide range of practice guidance and resources to support practitioners in their safeguarding role.

 Safeguarding Children in Wales

 Hampshire Safeguarding Boards have developed new multi-agency policy and practice guidance on Female Genital Mutilation (FGM).
 This covers mandatory reporting duties relating to girls under 18 year old and also our wider responsibilities to women over 18 years who may have been subject to FGM.
-In this section, you will find the current FGM multi-agency policy, reporting flowcharts for under 18’s and for adults and a risk assessment tool.

 Forced Marriage